 - Pingdom.
 Quick page speed test.
 Super simple.
 Great for impressing (or depressing) clients.

 - Imageoptim on the Mac.
 Far and away the best easy-to-use image compressor you’ll find.
-It’s what we used for the examples above.
+They also have a web service.

 - Caesium on the PC.
-Not quite as easy, but still awfully good.
+Image compressor that is not quite as easy, but still awfully good.

 - Lighthouse.
 Google’s automated page speed testing tool available in a variety of formats.
 Insight Chrome DevTools, via command line, as a node module, or on the web.
 It’s the backbone of Page Speed Insights.